How technology is having an impact on your car insurance

 So how can insurers get their customers to improve their habits?
 Well, if you can’t beat ’em, join ’em.
 In an effort to use smartphones to their advantage, most auto insurers, including yours truly, now use apps to personalize their customers’ policies according to their driving habits.

-If there’s one thing to remember, it’s that the best way to make our roads safer and reduce your insurance rates is by putting your phone away while you’re driving—at least until your car can drive itself.
-Your Snaps, texts and most important emails, such as Intact Insurance’s newsletter, will still be there when you take the keys out of the ignition.
+If there’s one thing to remember, it’s that the best way to make our roads safer and reduce your insurance rates is by putting your phone away while you’re driving.
+Your notifications, texts and most important emails, such as Intact Insurance’s newsletter, will still be there when you take the keys out of the ignition.